thornewman/snmptastic/README.md

 ---++++ System Requirements

-The requirements for snmpTastic are minimal; most any stock UNIX host should be acceptable.
+The requirements for snmptastic are minimal; most any stock UNIX host should be acceptable.
 It was developed and deployed using vi, OpenBSD3.9, Perl 5.8.6, and Google.

 *Requirements*